 Your feed can be embedded on your home page for quick access to products.
 This speeds up the process of buying for customers and gives you a great way to generate sales.

 Strategy Seven: Adjust Your 404 Page

-Your 404 page is a page which displays when someone has entered in an incorrect extension to your website.
+Your 404 page is a page that displays when someone has entered an incorrect extension to your website.
 This could be because of a typo or because there is a broken link.
 The 404 page is often underutilized.
-Instead of just showing the default 404 page, change it to feature top performing products, featured collections or content you think your visitors might like.
+Instead of just showing the default 404 page, change it to feature top performing products, featured collections, or content you think your visitors might like.

 Strategy Eight: Build A Great About Us Page

 Often, the about us page on a shop is underutilized.
 You need to tell a story with your about us page, to build a strong identity and sympathize with your audience.
 They need to feel an emotional connection with your brand and for the customer to realize the lifestyle that is associated with your products.

 Try to build a story of your product using the following questions:

 - What makes your products special?

 - Describe the average day in the life of your customer.